heysimone/heysimone.github.io/hfw.md

 ![HarvestMockup](assets/images/HarvestMockup.png)

-With real time crop growth plant a fast growing crop for quick returns in *minutes*, or a slow growing set it and forget it crop and come back in a couple hours to stuff your coffers with a **bountiful** harvest.
+With real-time crop growth plant a fast growing crop for quick returns in *minutes*, or a slow growing set it and forget it crop and come back in a couple hours to stuff your coffers with a **bountiful** harvest.
 Level up crops for even higher payouts and turn around and use this profit to invest in your animal stock, seeds, decorations, or even the coveted Fruit Box!

 A FARM GAME WITH LOOT BOXES??
 -----------------------------